crate/crate/docs/sql/statements/alter-table.rst

 ``OPEN/CLOSE``
 --------------

-Can be used to open or close the table, respectively.
-Closing a table prevents all operations, except ``ALTER TABLE ...
-OPEN``, to fail.
-Operations on closed partitions will not produce an exception, but will have no effect.
-Similarly, like ``SELECT`` and ``INSERT`` on partitioned will exclude closed partitions and continue working.
+Can be used to open or close the table.

+Closing a table means that all operations, except ``ALTER TABLE ...
+OPEN``, will fail.
+Operations that fail will not return an error, but they will have no effect.
+Operations on tables containing closed partitions won't fail, but those operations will exclude all closed partitions.

 .. _sql-alter-table-rename-to: